dejaime/thats-ridiculous/README.md

 # How it works

 This minigame runs on Unity's new DOTS, Data Oriented Technology Stack.
-Most of its simulation consists of tens of thousands of entities being simulated and manipulated in parallel.
+Most of it consist of tens of thousands of entities being simulated and manipulated in parallel.

 Currently, the game starts with 18k+ active entities.
 The player has a cube shooting weapon that shoots hundreds of cubes every few seconds, able to charge it up to 2000 cubes in a single shot!

 This uses Unity.Physics, Unity.Rendering.Hybrid, Unity.Entities and other DOTS related packages.

-Still, the player still uses traditional MonoBehaviour, CharacterController, resulting in a hybrid approach to Unity ECS.
+The player uses traditional MonoBehaviour, CharacterController, resulting in a hybrid approach to Unity ECS.

 # License